JRBerger123/calculator-app/README.md

 This Java-based Calculator App is a console application designed to allow users to do calculations of basic and advanced types.
 This project serves as practice for using Java classes while emphasizing:
 - Abstraction
 - Interfaces
+- Generics
+- Enums

 Administrators can:
-- ...
-- ...
-- ...
-- ...

-This project separates concerns between the UI (console-based interface) and ...
+- Select a calculator with basic or advanced features
+- Do basic operations (+,-,x,/)
+- Do advanced operations (^, sqrt)
+- Manage and store a memory variable

 <br>

 ## 📌 Table of Contents